villhei/elixirtut/elixir_web/app/chapters/data_structures.md

 %{finland: "Helsinki", germany: "Berlin", spain: "Madrid", sweden: "Stockholm"}
 ```

 Map is a data structure used as a container for pairs with a key and a value.
-Maps are often used as a sort of dictionary, and it's an efficient way of indexing values for different types of searches and retriavals.
+Maps are often used as a sort of dictionary, and it's an efficient way of indexing values for different types of searches and retrievals.

 Unlike lists, maps are not ordered collections.